 We understand that customers who use the ACL GRC Product and related services may wish to process EU personal data in connection with such use and will be required to comply with the GDPR.
 In such cases, ACL will be the processor or sub-processor of such EU personal data.

 Security is the crux of all data protection.
 At ACL, we are continually monitoring and improving our security and compliance capabilities for all of our customers globally.
 We maintain GDPR security compliance through our annual SOC 2 report and our robust information security program.
 Ahead of GDPR, we assessed our technical and organizational controls specific to the protection of personal data and have updated security processes where needed.

 For customers who process personal data, our Analytics products offer a hashing function that customers can apply to personal data fields before they are published to ACL GRC.
 The hashing feature enables customers to cryptographically protect any personal data fields that are being uploaded.
 Hashed values are protected by a cryptographic one-way function that cannot be reversed, keeping personal data confidential at rest and during further processing.
 If you are unsure about what data can be stored, check with your Data Protection Officer.

 For more information about the hashing function and our security controls, see Security Controls.

 For customers who process EU personal data in connection with their use of ACL's GRC Product and related services, ACL offers a Data Processing Addendum to ensure compliance with the GDPR obligation to have a written contract in place with ACL as a data processor.
-The Data Processing Addendum is in an easy to sign format and can be accessed and signed here; ACL Data Processing Addendum.
+The Data Processing Addendum can be accessed here: ACL Data Processing Addendum.

 For customers using only ACL’s on-premise Analytics products, all data remains on the customer’s systems.
 ACL does not access or process any of that data.